Flack Season 3 - Everything You Need To Know

 We may receive a commission on purchases made from links.

 There are rumors out there saying that "Flack" has been canceled.
-However, it's more likely the network is probably looking pretty closely at the show's numbers right now, trying to determine if another six episodes would be a good idea.
-If Amazon was to decide to renew the series today, it would probably take the rest of this year at least, and possibly more, to produce it.
-So fans will probably have to wait until mid-2022 at the earliest to find out what happens to Robyn and company.
+However, it's more likely the network is probably looking pretty closely at the show's numbers, trying to determine if another six episodes would be an economically good idea.
+Still, Amazon has yet to actually renew the series, so we're still waiting to find out what will happen to Robyn and company.

-What is the plot of Flack Season 3?
+What could be explored in Flack Season 3?

 While "Flack" has a pointed and consistent message about the behind-the-scenes machinations of celebrities, it's basically all about the unraveling of a broken woman, Robyn.
 The end of Season 2 had the show's anti-hero basically in the same rock-bottom place she was in at the end of Season 1 — without friends, and this time without a job as well.
 She has been to some pretty emotionally dark places this season, as actress Anna Paquin points out, which is one reason the character is so interesting for her to play.